 Awareness

 As marketers, it’s important to remember that you should start answering questions right away.
-No, you don’t want to get too involved with details, but you do want to give real, honest reasons that buyers should make a purchase.
-If you want to cloak those reasons in humor, then it’s all the better.
+No, you don’t want to get too involved with details, but you do want to give real, honest reasons why buyers should purchase.
+Consumers love free education and free help, so it’s up to you to provide that value before they decide to buy.

 Consideration

-You also want to be vigilant with your social media to catch questions and comments from buyers who are in the consideration phase.
-If they ask a question via Twitter and you don’t answer, you may have missed your shining moment.
-And they may go straight to your competitor.
-Engage!
-Keep those buyers reading, asking, watching videos, and laughing (if at all possible).
+You also want to be vigilant with your social media to catch questions and comments from buyers in the consideration phase.
+If they ask a question via Twitter and you don’t answer, you may have missed your chance to move them into the conversion stage.
+They may go straight to your competitor instead.

 Conversion

-A large part of what we do at Plan Left is content marketing, and this is why.
-The content you create and share during every single phase of the buyer’s journey is important and will work toward convincing your prospects to make a purchase.
-If you haven’t considered your content strategy or, worse, think content just isn’t important, then you could be missing out on sales.
+Much of what we do at Plan Left is content marketing, and the buyer’s journey is why.
+The content you create and share during every phase of the buyer’s journey is essential and will work toward convincing your prospects to purchase.
+If you have yet to consider your content strategy or think content just isn’t important, you could be missing out on sales.

-It’s never too late to overhaul your content strategy, though.
+It’s never too late to overhaul your content strategy.
 Give us a call if you want to discover more about how you can use content to drive the buyer’s journey.
 We want nothing more than to help you grow your business.

 Explore Latest Posts